MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 *Solving II.:*

-For invertible aggregation functions (e.g., sum, but not min/max) we can use the existing prefix sum with a minor trick: agg(a,b) = agg(0,b) - agg(0,a).
-    - However, the performance of this might not be good, because even if (a,b) is a small interval, the (0,a) and the (0,b) intervals will be big, so there will be many changes of the aggregates of these even for small input changes.
+For invertible aggregation functions (e.g., sum, but not min/max), it would be tempting to use the existing prefix sum with a minor trick: `agg(a,b) = agg(0,b) - agg(0,a)`.
+However, the performance of this wouldn't be good, because even if `(a,b)` is a small interval, the `(0,a)` and the `(0,b)` intervals will be big, so there will be many changes of the aggregates of these even for small input changes.

 To have better performance (and to support non-invertible aggregations, e.g., min/max), we need to extend what the `broadcast` part of prefix sum is doing (`aggregate` can stay the same):
   - `queries` will contain intervals specified by two indexes.